LevinHornischer/PhilTheoAI/README.md

 Munich* as part of the *Master in Logic and Philosophy of Science*.

 The main files are the following:
-* 'phil-theo-ai.pdf' which is the reader for the course.
+* `phil-theo-ai.pdf` which is the reader for the course.
 It is updated as the course progresses.
-* 'formalities.pdf' which describes all the organizational details for the course.
+* `formalities.pdf` which describes all the organizational details for the course.
-* 'Schedule.md' which lists which reading is due for which week.
+* `schedule.md` which lists which reading is due for which week.